totalspectrum/proplisp/README.md

 are numbers, strings (delimited by double quotes), symbols, builtin functions, lambda functions, and of course pairs.

+Numbers are only 28 bits (the other 4 bits are used for tag values).

 The empty list () represents false; any other value is considered true.
 A particular value `#t` is the "preferred" form of true.